mozex/laravel-scout-bulk-actions/README.md

 This will flush all models from your Scout index and then import them again.

-### Refreshing Specific Models
+### Refreshing Specific Model

 The `scout:refresh` command can also be used with a specific model name.
-This will only refresh the index for the given
+This will only refresh the index for the given model:
-model:

 ```php
 php artisan scout:refresh "App\Models\Post"